Dean151/ButtonKit/README.md

 ## Contribute

 You are encouraged to contribute to this repository, by opening issues, or pull requests for bug fixes, improvement requests, or support.
-Suggestions for contributing:
+Suggestions for contributions:

 - Improving documentation
 - Adding some automated tests 😜